moviemusic1/millisecondtimecode/README.md

 # decitime

-This tiny, lightweight project lets you copy a timestamp of the current moment, also converting a timestamp back to a date is possible too.
+This tiny, lightweight project lets you copy the unix timestamp of the current moment, also converting a timestamp back to a date is possible too.

 You can use this e.g. to still know later, when you were done with a project.